 The Bride of Frankenstein

 As with the original 1931 film Frankenstein, Bride of Frankenstein was directed by James Whale and stars Boris Karloff as the Monster.
 The sequel features Elsa Lanchester in the dual role of Mary Shelley and the titular character at the end of the film.
 Colin Clive reprises his role as Henry Frankenstein, and Ernest Thesiger plays the role of Doctor Septimus Pretorius.
 Since its release the film’s reputation has grown, and it is now frequently considered one of the greatest sequels ever made; many fans and critics consider it to be an improvement on the original, and it has been hailed as Whale’s masterpiece.
 (1935, 75 min.)
 Sun., Oct.
-24, time to be announced.
+24 at 2pm.

 Creature From The Black Lagoon *Monster Matinee*